Pyrite at a Glance

 Peru

-Produces excellent Pyrite specimens in various crystal forms, often associated with other sulfide minerals.
-Peruvian Pyrite is known for sharp, well-formed crystals with exceptional metallic luster.
+Produces excellent Pyrite specimens in various crystal forms, often found alongside other sulfide minerals.
+Peruvian Pyrite is known for sharp, well-formed crystals with strong metallic luster.
 The Huanzala and Quiruvilca mines are notable localities.

 United States (Illinois, Colorado)